ApexBelowZero/apexbelowzero.github.io/wiki/main_page.md

 (November 2020 - Now)

 Part-time job of news coverage and paper reviewing.
 Specialization - data sciense.
+RSS-feeds filtering and advanced google search are my best friends.

 # Skills
 - Python for data collection and analysis (pandas, sklearn, multiprocessing and futures) and web-development (Django, Django Channels);